edunnsigouin/cf-Dunnsigouin_etal_2025/README.md

 Data
 ----
 We use three years (2020–2022) of sub-seasonal forecasts from the ECMWF downloaded from the [MARS archive](https://www.ecmwf.int/en/forecasts/access-forecasts/access-archive-datasets).
-We verify the forecasts using ERA5 reanlysis downloaded from the [Copernicus Climate Date Store](https://cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels?tab=overview).

-Data used to reproduce the figures are included in the folder /DATA.
+We verify the forecasts using ERA5 reanlysis downloaded from the [Copernicus Climate Date Store](https://cds.climate.copernicus.eu/datasets/reanalysis-era5-single-levels?tab=overview).Data used to reproduce the figures are included in the folder data/.

 Setting up the code